jslightham/Zork/README.md

 # Zork
 "Escape Casa Loma", an escape room simulator.
-Our culminating project for our AP Computer Science A Course
+The culminating project (ISP) for our AP Computer Science A Course